xinchengwuxian/nvim/README.md

-# vim
+# nvim
-vim plugin or config
+nvim plugin or config